HouzuoGuo/laitos/README.md

 - <strong>Hyped by Buzzwords</strong> - certified to run in any container, PaaS, IaaS, *aaS.
 - <strong>Lightweight</strong> - uses as little as 14MB of memory and 8MB of disk.
 - <strong>Portable</strong> - runs on any flavour of Linux, Unix, and Windows.
-- <strong>Independent</strong> - reliably operates without additional software or libraries.
+- <strong>Independent</strong> - reliable stand-alone operation, no need for additional softwares.

 <strong>Did you know?</strong> laitos has a cool component that gets you modern & rich web experience on nostalgic computers that run Windows 98!
-Explore more in the comprehensive [Feature List](https://github.com/HouzuoGuo/laitos/wiki/Feature-List).
+Explore more in the comprehensive [Feature List](https://github.com/HouzuoGuo/laitos/wiki/Feature-list).

 ## Get Started
 Download ready-to-use [latest release](https://github.com/HouzuoGuo/laitos/releases).
 The friendly [Configuration](https://github.com/HouzuoGuo/laitos/wiki/Configuration) page will guide you to craft your own server.

-For advanced usage, there are [tips](https://github.com/HouzuoGuo/laitos/wiki/Deployment) for deploying on Amazon/Azure/Google cloud.
-To build from source code, run `go get github.com/HouzuoGuo/laitos` and then `go build`.

 ## Support
 Should you encounter any challenge during configuration and deployment of the software, please file an [issue](https://github.com/HouzuoGuo/laitos/issues).